-In the context of our Christian witness, sharing our testimony is an important part of being about our Father’s business.
-For it is good to share about His love and grace extended to us.
-For the Bible tells us to:
+In the context of our Christian witness, sharing our testimony is an important part of being about our Father’s business, as it is good to share about His love and grace extended to us.
+The Bible tells us to:

 “always be ready to give an answer to everyone who asks you to give the reason for the hope that is within you” (1 Peter 3:15).

 Our testimony is how our story intersects with God’s story.
 And a testimony is a powerful tool in the Master’s hand as we communicate His love and grace to others.
-So it’s important to understand and organize your story so you can appropriately articulate it or parts of it in conversation with others.
-Therefore, preparation is critical.
+Therefore it’s important to understand and organize your story so you can appropriately articulate it or parts of it in conversation with others.
+Preparation is critical.

 Preparing Your Testimony